ethersphere/bee-docs/docs/develop/access-the-swarm/buy-a-stamp-batch.md

 ## Batch Depth

 The `batch depth` determines _how many chunks_ are allowed to be in each bucket.
 The number of chunks allowed in each bucket is calculated like so:
 $$2^{batch \_ depth - bucket \_ depth}$$  $$=$$ $$2^{batch \_ depth - 16}$$.
-With a minimum `batch depth` of 24.

-## Calculating the `depth` and `amount` of your batch of stamps
+## Setting stamp batch parameters and options

+When purchasing a batch of stamps there are several parameters and options which must be considered.
+The `depth` parameter will control how many chunks can be uploaded with a batch of stamps.
+The `amount` parameter determines how much xBZZ will be allocated per chunk, and therefore also controls how long the chunks will be stored.
+While the `immutable` header option sets the batch as either mutable or immutable, which can significantly alter the behavior of the batch utilisation (more details below).

+### Choosing a `depth`

 One notable aspect of batch utilization is that the entire batch is considered fully utilized as soon as any one of its buckets are filled.
 This means that the actual amount of chunks storable by a batch is less than the nominal maximum amount.

-Right now, the easiest way to start uploading content is to buy a large enough batch so that it is incredibly unlikely you will end up with too many chunks falling into the same bucket.

-### Choosing a `depth`

 See the [postage stamp contract page](/docs/learn/technology/contracts/postage-stamp#batch-utilisation) for a more complete explanation of how batch utilisation works and a [table](/docs/learn/technology/contracts/postage-stamp#effective-utilisation-table) with the specific amounts of data which can be safely uploaded for each `depth` value.

 ### Calculating `amount` needed for desired TTL

-The `amount` you specify will govern the amount of time your chunks live in Swarm.
-Because pricing is variable, it is not possible to predict with accuracy exactly when your chunks will run out of balance, however, it can be estimated based on the current price and the remaining batch balance. `amount` can be easily estimated based on the current postage stamp price and the desired amount of storage time in seconds with the given Gnosis block time of 5 seconds and stamp price of 24000 PLUR / chunk / block:
+The `amount` you specify determines how much xBZZ denominated in PLUR will be assigned per chunk uploaded.
+This governs the amount of time your chunks live on Swarm.
+While stamp prices are currently set at 24000 PLUR / chunk / block, prices will become variable in the future.
+When this comes into effect it will not possible to predict with accuracy exactly when your chunks will run out of balance, however, it can be estimated based on the current price and the remaining batch balance.
+The desired `amount` can be easily estimated based on the current postage stamp price and the desired amount of storage time in seconds with the given Gnosis block time of 5 seconds and stamp price of 24000 PLUR / chunk / block:

 $$
 (\text{stamp price} \div \text{block time in seconds}) \times \text{storage time in seconds}